Communicating Ugandan Style

 How to respond when someone greets you by Kneeling:

-Uganda was one of the first countries in East Africa to have a woman vice president, long before the United States.
+Uganda has been one of the pioneering countries in East Africa to have a woman vice president, even before the United States.
+This demonstrates the progressive nature of Ugandan society.

 Do not make promises you will not keep: